 Local artist, former trawlerman, and STAND member Dennis Chapman came to visit us in the Maritime Museum for a chat about his life, his art, and Hull’s fishing heritage – and he had a lot of fascinating stories to tell!
 From running away from home and ending up at sea to having hundreds of paintings displayed all over the world, to say Dennis has had an eventful life would be an understatement.

-It is particularly poignant as today marks the 95 years anniversary of the loss of the Field Marshal Robertson, sunk with all hands off the coast of Iceland on the 9 February 1925.
+Today marks the 95 years anniversary of the loss of the Field Marshal Robertson, sunk with all hands off the coast of Iceland on the 9 February 1925.
 Dennis was asked to produce a commemorative painting to be placed next to a plaque in Hafnarfjörður church.

 “There’s no time for rest on a trawler”

 Arriving in Hull as a young man and signing up to go to sea was to be the start of his seventeen year spell as a trawlerman; a career which by an ironic twist of fate would eventually lead Dennis to his current artistic endeavours.
 He had always enjoyed drawing since he was a boy, and kept up his hobby as much as he was able while at sea, along with taking photographs from atop the mizzenmast and even tying himself to a bar so he could lean out over the side of the ship and capture the perfect shot!